John Marshall Tanner

 Author Greenleaf, like Tanner a transplanted midwesterner and former lawyer, attended law school at U. C. Berkeley and served a year at Fort Ord, on the Monterey Peninsula.
 Despite his ambivalence about his military experience, he enjoyed the area so much that he returned in 1970, to practice law in Monterey.
 But "after three years of practice on the peninsula, and three more in San Francisco," he confessed in Mystery Readers Journal, "I was more than eager to abandon the law and try my hand at writing fiction."

-One of the very best P.I. series of the eighties and nineties.
+One of the very bravest and boldest private eye series of the eighties and nineties; endlessly engaging and not afraid to push buttons.
 Heartily and highly recommended.

 Greenleaf himself dishes up the dirt on the creation of Tanner, and swears to tell the truth, the whole truth, and nothing but...
 Part of the Mystery Reader Journal's issue on San Francisco Mysteries.